0xlews/TwilioSMS/README.md

 5. Execute the setup script :
    ```
-   bash Run.sh
+   bash start.sh
    ```

 ## SMS Service Integration with Twilio:
 TwilioSMS is integrated with Twilio for sending SMS messages.
-Twilio provides robust support for SMS services and can be extended for email integration in future developments.
+Twilio provides robust support for SMS services and can be extended for email integration in future developments on the paid plan.
-# TwilioSMS